-If you can't be sure of these, you might be better off making it a guided trial to give you more control.
+If you can't be sure of these, you might be better off making it a guided trial, to give you more control.
 If your software isn't 'ready-to-use' and is more like a set of tools for developers, the Sandbox below in 4. would be more suited.

 3. Guided trials

 The formality of a guided trial will knock out the tyre-kickers, but you don't want them anyway.
-You only want genuine prospects who are keen to try your software because they have real problems, since the exercise will soak up your time as well as that of the trialist's team.
+You only want genuine prospects who are keen to try your software because they have real problems, especially because the exercise will soak up your time as well as that of the trialist's team.